lmatosevic/ivy-nestjs/README.md

 Positionals:
   type  the type of database library used in project
-                                       [string] [choices: "typeorm", "mongoose"] name  the name of new resource in singular e.g. article               [string]
+                                       [string] [choices: "typeorm", "mongoose"] name  the name of new resource in singular e.g. e.g. blog-post        [string]

 Options:
       --help            Show help                                      [boolean]